-Toothpaste was developed for various reasons.It promotes oral hygiene and aid in removing dental plaque and food from teeth.
-It helps fight bad breath.
+Toothpaste is important for various reasons.
+Specifically, it promotes oral hygiene and aids in removing dental plaque and food from the teeth.
+It also helps fight bad breath.

-But, when talking about dental care, does toothpaste brand matter?
+But when talking about dental care, does toothpaste brand matter?

-The answer is a no. Instead of the brand name, it is important to see the underlying features of the toothpaste beyond its packaging.
+The answer is no. Instead of the brand name, it is important to see the underlying features of the toothpaste beyond its packaging.

 Some types of toothpaste may be more suitable for certain individuals.

 Ask yourself: What do I need from my toothpaste?

 Examine the particularities of your teeth and gums.
 Considering these needs, then look for the toothpaste most suitable.

 If you are aiming for stronger teeth and cavity prevention, choose a toothpaste with fluoride as its active ingredient.
 You can find it under the names sodium fluoride, sodium mono fluorophosphate, or stannous fluoride.

 For individuals with sensitive teeth, look for pastes with strontium chloride or potassium nitrate.
 Toothpaste with these substances are ideal for people whose teeth are sensitive to temperature changes or hypersensitivity.
 Potassium nitrate in specific relaxes the teeth’s nerves.

 Toothpaste with carbamide peroxide or hydrogen, a bleaching agent, can help in prolonging tooth-whitening done by a professional.
 Whitening toothpaste contains abrasives and ingredients that can remove stains on the teeth’s enamel.
 To reduce gingivitis, you can look for tooth pastes with chlorhexidine or essential oils.